Some courses, like medicine or hospitality, plug really easily into a job. Other courses don't have such a clear pathway into paid work.

 There are also career counselling options if you're no longer studying.

-- CEAV Career Counselling Australia (CCA) offers career counselling for individuals and groups in Victoria (new window).
+- CEAV Career Counselling Australia (CCA) offers career counselling services for individuals and groups in Victoria (new window).
 It's usually free, but if you're working there may be a small fee.
-You can also ask career questions online (new window).

-- The Career Development Association of Australia (CDAA) has a searchable list of private career counsellors (new window).
+- The Career Development Association of Australia (CDAA)'s Looking for career advice page (new window) lets you search for a private career counsellor.
 Note that these counsellors will charge a fee for their services.

 Other people to talk to